Dmitrys91/FileManager-DevExpress/README.md

-Open the file solution "FileManager"
+1. Open the file solution "FileManager" in Visual Studio

 2. Perform package recovery for each project in the solution, if necessary